Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Guest Entrepreneur Sharon Mu'alem - Social and Business Entrepreneur

 Sharon has been cooperating with the Entrepreneurship for Kids Program since she began her career.
-This year, as with every year, she came to share her experiences as an entrepreneur with students.
+Like every year, she came to share her experiences as an entrepreneur with students.

 Sharon is a partner in EVT SPORT, an online sports project.